helloItIsThomas/helloitsthomas-24-03/src/projects/budMusic/index.md

         data:
           headline: "Pattern Generator"
           cols:
-            - src: "This app was developed to visualize how a pattern-based image treatment might look at scale "
+            - src: "This app was developed to visualize how a pattern-based image treatment might look at scale."
   - name: "typeOnLines"
     components:
       - type: appImage